apache/flink/docs/apis/batch/libs/table.md

 ## Scala Table API

 The Table API can be enabled by importing `org.apache.flink.api.scala.table._`.
-This enables implicit conversions that allow converting a DataSet or DataStream to a Table.
+This enables implicit conversions that allow converting a DataSet to a Table.
 This example shows how a DataSet can be converted, how relational queries can be specified and how a Table can be converted back to a DataSet: